 Establish Contact

-The next phase after the player has got into position is to establish contact with the ball carrier.
+The next phase after the player has gotten into position is to establish contact with the ball carrier.

-Starting with the force from the ground, Coach Smith teaches a power step: the same foot and same shoulder.
-Once the tackler has established his lower body positioning, attack 1/2, a man to make sufficient contact in the runner’s leg.
+Starting with the force from the ground, Coach Smith teaches a power step: the same foot and the same shoulder.
+Once the tackler has established his lower-body positioning, attack 1/2, a man to make sufficient contact with the runner’s leg.

 Once the tackler is in position, Coach Smith wants an active shoulder.
 Active shoulders mean the near shoulder should contact the ball carrier while the arms are being shot around the runner.